Tattooing in Myanmar: Htoe Kwin

+Lethwei fighter Dave Leduc said that it is considered an important part of the process for the person receiving the Htoe Kwin to withstand the pain with stoicism.
+The entire process of tattooing both legs can last up to 24 hours.

 Tattooing among women

 Southern Chin women were also tattooed on their faces with closely set lines using blue pigments, ostensibly to discourage them from being kidnapped by invaders.
 Chin women were typically tattooed between the ages of 15 and 20.
 The practice has quickly disappeared, as it was banned in the 1960s by Burma's socialist regime and it was discouraged by Christian missionaries.
 Mro women also wore tattoos in the form of small marks or stars on the cheek, forehead or breast.